okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 * When the JSON Web Key API or the Client Credentials API was used to manage client credentials, the event wasn't triggered in the System Log.
 (OKTA-494619)

-* When the Progressive Profiling feature was enabled, calling the `/introspect` endpoint changed the state handle incorrectly.
+* When the Progressive Profiling feature was enabled, a request to the `/introspect` endpoint changed the state handle incorrectly.
 (OKTA-502233)

 * The List custom roles API response returned wrong field values for the `description` and `lastUpdated` properties and didn't include the `_links` property.
 (OKTA-506993)